 Students will be admitted at 7:00 a.m., at which time they will go to the cafeteria.
-Students should be in the building by 7:45 a.m. and use their lockers before the 7:55 warning bell.
+Students should be in the building by 7:45 a.m. and use their lockers before 7:55 a.m.
 At 8:00 a.m. students are required to be in their first block classroom.
 Students are considered late if they arrive after 8:00 a.m. when attendance is being taken.
 The teacher will record lateness in the attendance record.
-Pupils who arrive late to school with a verified excuse from a medical professional, funeral notice, or court excuse will be given an excused lateness.
-Eight (8) parent notes will also be accepted for lateness.
-Reasons may include illness, validated transportation issues or emergencies.
-Excuses such as oversleeping, missing the bus, etc. will not be considered excused lateness.
-Notes must be received when the student arrives at school.
+Students who arrive late to school with a verified excuse, will be given an excused lateness.
+Verified excuses include medical documentation, court orders, funeral documentation and up to eight (8) parent notes.
+Notes must be received within 3 days of the day when the lateness occurred.
+All notes must be authentic.
+Notes found to be inauthentic are a serious violation of our code of conduct and will be subject to disciplinary consequences including, but not limited to, suspension, informal hearing, and in some instances legal repercussions.

 For unexcused latenesses, students will be assigned an administrative after school detention on the same day for each unexcused lateness.
 Students are required to attend detentions.
 After 5 skipped tardy detentions, the student and parent/guardian will be contacted.
-After 8 skipped tardy detentions, the student and parent/guardian must attend an in person meeting with administration.
-After 10 skipped tardy detentions, the student will be required to attend a Saturday school session.
-Failure to attend Saturday school will result in a recommendation to Youth Court for further sanctions.
+After 10 skipped tardy detentions, the student will be required to stay after school on Wednesdays from 12:15 - 3:00 pm to serve an extended detention.
+Failure to attend will result in further disciplinary consequences including but not limited to out of school suspension.